-Farran Street house
+Farran Street House

 One side of the house is facing north but looking into an ugly brick veneer house built at the same time.
 So windows were put all the way along the north facade but starting above eye height and running up to the ceiling.
 With the correct roof overhang these windows flood the house with sun in winter and give views of the sky over the roof of the neighbouring house in summer.
-This north wall externally will eventually be covered in vines to the sill of the high level windows offering further thermal protection to that facade.
+This north wall externally will be covered in vines to the sill of the high level windows offering further thermal protection to that facade.